WU-Dongze/WU-Dongze.github.io/_pages/about.md

 ======
 In my previous projects, I made substantial contributions to the mathematical analyses of algorithms, setting the stage for advanced model development.
 I am deeply attracted to mathematical rigor and aim to develop computationally efficient statistical algorithms, with a particular emphasis on Bayesian methodologies, Gaussian Processes, and high-dimensional inference.

-My research interests also extend to their exciting applications in fields such as signal processing, biostatistics and healthcare.
+My research interests also extend to their exciting applications in fields such as signal processing, biostatistics and astrostatistics.
 I am deeply driven by my curiosity to explore the unknown world!

 Research Experiences
 ======